zinebac/zinebac/README.md

 When I'm not coding, I enjoy:
 - 🎮 **Gaming**: Competing in strategy and puzzle games.
 - 💻 **Exploring New Technologies**: Staying up-to-date with the latest tech trends and experimenting with open-source tools.
-- 🛠️ **Contributing to Open Source**: I love giving back to the community by contributing to open-source projects whenever possible.

 ---

 ### 🤝 Let's Connect